jbreckmckye/jbreckmckye.github.io/source/_posts/The-State-of-JavaScript-in-2018.md

 tags: [javascript, opinion]
 ---

 Three years ago, I wrote [The State of JavaScript in 2015](http://www.breck-mckye.com/blog/2014/12/the-state-of-javascript-in-2015/).
 In it I claimed the rapid pace of change in our industry required us to adopt “microlibraries” - replacing monolithic frameworks with small, thin, single-purpose libraries.
-But now I’d like to convince you to go back.
+But now I've changed my mind.

 <!--more-->